 The systematics model corrects for potential trends in the data caused by instrument systematics or stellar variability.
 We make use of the optional functionality within \texttt{exoTEDRF} to apply a principal component analysis (PCA) to assess the stability of the SOSS trace during the course of the observation.
 More details of PCA analysis for SOSS can be found in \cite{Coulombe2023}.
 We used eigenvalues from the PCA analysis to detrend the data.
-In particular, we detrend PCA components 2 to 4 as the 1st component corresponds to the lightcurve containing occultations and later components have minimal impact on the data.
-The 2nd and 3rd components likely correspond to drifts in the position of the trace, while the 4th component likely captures the characteristic beating pattern common to all SOSS observations, driven by the thermal cycling of the telescope's instruments.
+In particular, we detrend PCA components 2--4 as the first component corresponds to the light-curve containing occultations and later components have minimal impact on the data.
+The second and third components likely correspond to drifts in the position of the trace, while the fourth component likely captures the characteristic beating pattern common to all SOSS observations, driven by the thermal cycling of the telescope's instruments.

-The PCA analysis revealed the presence of a minor tilt event that occurs at the 3149th integration (see Figure \ref{fig:PCA-plot}), possibly due to a minor sudden movement of one of the telescope's primary mirror segment.
-A change in flux due to the tilt is not immediately noticeable in any of the lightcurves.
+The PCA analysis revealed the presence of a minor tilt event that occurs at the 3149th integration (see Figure \ref{fig:PCA-plot}), possibly due to a minor sudden movement of one of the telescope's primary mirror segments.
+A change in flux due to the tilt is not immediately noticeable in any of the light-curves.
 We nonetheless include a term in the systematics model to account for any potential consequences of the tilt event.

 The systematics model is therefore formulated by a linear trend, a PCA eigenvalue model and a heaviside function to model tilt events such that

 where $a$ represents the slope of the linear trend and $t_{\rm mid}$ corresponds to the middle of the observation (($t_{\rm min} + t_{\rm max}) / 2$).
 The eigenvalues of the $i$-th PCA component are represented by $\lambda_{\rm PCA_i}$ and $P_i$ is the amplitude used for detrending.
 To avoid reintroducing any long-term effects from other systematic models each PCA eigenvalue is smoothed by subtracting a rolling median with a window size of 50 \citep{Coulombe2025-LTT-NIRISS-PC}.
 We modeled the tilt event in the light-curve fitting with a Heaviside function at the time of the tilt event ($t_{\rm tilt}$) where $j$ is amplitude of the jump.